 Now, perhaps I am being too rigid in my view of perfect, but in my opinion a perfect HR system is one that matches all of our requirements with no sacrifices, is implemented without hitting any stumbling blocks due to a seamless implementation procedure, has the buy in of all employees whether they be back end users or employees/ managers and finally whether that system has been able to grow with your organisation.
 Now if you ask me, this is verging on the impossible.
 I think it’s about the same odds as winning the lottery and some might say equally as rewarding.

 I would imagine that most of you that are reading this will have a system where not all of the above situations are applicable.
 Some of you might have a system where you have had to compromise on your requirements, some of you might not have had a smooth implementation and others will have a system where the employees within the organisation (both back end users and managers/ employees) view the system as adding more effort/ work in to their already busy days or view the piece of technology as a threat.

 This is where you really need to revaluate your requirements list.
-Take that client that had a list of over 30 requirements, break it down in to 3 key categories.
+Take that client that had a list of over 30 requirements, break it down in to three key categories.

 This is where you have to compromise, but really evaluate what the compromise is going to be.
 Speak with the vendor, ask questions.
 Are they planning on implementing a mobile app, if so, when?
 If it’s in the near future then you could probably create another temporary way to book employees holidays for those that don’t have a permanent PC.
-What if they don’t plan on doing it for 5 years, well then you might need to consider another vendor, but knowing that you will have to sacrifice one of your other requirements.
+What if they don’t plan on doing it for five years?
+Well, then you might need to consider another vendor, but knowing that you will have to sacrifice one of your other requirements.

 Take a look at our system selection tool to see which systems match your requirements.